henrychris/obsidian-softwareeng/05-data-structures-and-algorithms/Problems/Arrays & Strings/Two Sum.md

 };
 ```
 # Solution #2
 We have a target sum as an argument.
-As we iterate through the array, we calculate the `complement` by subtracting the value at the current index from our target.
+As we iterate through the [[05-data-structures-and-algorithms/Data Structures/Arrays]], we calculate the `complement` by subtracting the value at the current index from our target.
 Then, we check if a key with this complement value exists in our hash map.
 Our hashmap stores values & their indexes: `{ 3:0, 2:1, 5:2 }`.
 If the complement does not exist, then we add the current value to the hash map.
 This solution is $O(n)$ for both time and space complexity.
+For more on complexity analysis, refer to [[05-data-structures-and-algorithms/Data Structures/Big O Notation]].
 ```ts
 type NumStuff = { [key: number]: number };
 const pairSum = (numbers: number[], targetSum: number) => {